BGSU-LITS/omeka-plugin-ImportHyperlink/README.md

 With the default settings, YouTube will generally provide a lower resolution image that is letterboxed to an aspect ratio of 4x3.
 By specifying a minimum width above 480, a minimum height above 360, or choosing the use largest image option, you will frequently receive a higher resolution image in the video's aspect ratio.

 ### Services
 [NBC Learn](http://nbclearn.com) - Embedding NBC Learn videos is not officially supported by NBC Learn.
 If a token is not specified, the embedded video will only allow 15 seconds to be played.
-The best way to determine the token is to use your learning mangement system (LMS).
+The best way to determine the token is to use your learning management system (LMS).
 Use your LMS to embed a video from NBC learn, and then inspect the resulting element.
-In the src attribute for the iframe element, your token is the text that appears after widget/ up to but not including the next forward slash and trailing number.
+In the src attribute for the iframe element, your token is the text that appears after `widget/` up to but not including the next forward slash and trailing number.

 [Embedly](http://embed.ly) - While all other means of determining embed code will be used first, a fallback to the Embedly service is also provided.
 To use this service, you will need to create an account and provide an API key.